Consider your market

 How will you reach different segments of your target market?

-- Identify smaller groups of people with similar characteristics who might be seeking similar features or benefits from your product.
+- Identify smaller groups of people with similar characteristics who might be seeking similar features or benefits from your products and services.

 - What sort of marketing strategies will you use for different segments?
 Marketing can be very expensive so it's important you use appropriate strategies for each particular segment.
 You could consider: